Is the New Tom Hanks WWII Movie 'Greyhound' Based on a True Story?

 (This article does NOT contain any spoilers for the Apple TV+ film “Greyhound” starring Tom Hanks)

 Even 75 years after the end of World War II, the subgenre of films about that global conflict is going strong.
-The latest film about WWII is “Greyhound,” the Apple TV+ film which stars Tom Hanks as the captain of the USS Greyhound, a US Navy destroyer which entered the war in 1942.
+And even with movie theaters closed for months, we’ve got a new one on our hands now thanks to Apple TV+, which debuted the Tom Hanks naval thriller “Greyhound” this week.

 Hanks’s character, Captain Krause, is a longtime Navy officer, but he’s taking part in war for the first time in the wake of Pearl Harbor.
 His job: escort a convoy of supply ships across the Atlantic Ocean and defend them from Nazi U-boats if necessary.